How to Install Python

+How to Install Python?
 Python is a powerful programming language.
 It is very friendly and easy to learn.
 At writing time of this article Python 3.5.2 latest stable version is available to download and install.
-This article will help you to install Python 3.5.2 on your CentOS, Red Hat & Fedora operating systems.
+This article will help you to install Python 3.5.2 on your CentOS, Red Hat & Fedora Linux Server.

 Install Python 3 on CentOS 7